curiosinty/curiosinty/README.md

 - **Professional Portfolio.** A home to demonstrate my learning, tooling, and applied projects across OSINT, cybersecurity, and programming (Python & SQL).

+- **Progress log.** A nice space to list and outline long-term progress through reading lists and similar.

 - **CTF Writeups.** I will write up any CTFs that I've competed in from 2026.

 ---